WebOrigami/docs/content/pattern/representations.md

 You often encounter this overspecialization in tools.
 In searching for a tool that can transform markdown to HTML, you may find a tool that expects the content to be files — but if your project isn't storing markdown in separate files, then you may find yourself forced to save data in temporary files just to be able to use that tool.

-## Data as trees
+## Data as maps

-Regardless of how we are storing the markdown content, it's possible to conceptualize the content as a hierarchical tree:
+Regardless of how we are storing the markdown content, it's possible to conceptualize the content as an abstract collection of keys and values:

 <figure>
   ${ svg({
-    Alice.md: "Hello, **Alice**.",
-    Bob.md: "Hello, **Bob**.",
-    Carol.md: "Hello, **Carol**.",
+	  "post1.md": "This is **post 1**.",
+	  "post2.md": "This is **post 2**.",
+	  "post3.md": "This is **post 3**.",
   }) }
-  <figcaption>The markdown documents as a tree</figcaption>
 </figure>

+Such a collection of keys and values is called a _map_.

-We can write code to treat _any_ of the relevant data representations for this problem as a tree.
-That is, we can create an adapter or wrapper that lets us work with the data as a tree.
-Our core operation can then work on trees.
+We can write code to treat any of the relevant data representations for this problem as a map.

 We can start with the simplest possible data representation and, if that suffices, we're done.
-If we later need to change our representation, we can write a new adapter that lets us treat that as a tree.
+If we later need to change our representation, we can write a new adapter that lets us treat that as a map.
 Our core code should continue to work without modification.
 In this way, we productively reduce our switching costs.

 &nbsp;